Nizisi/SQL_note_and_Prac/sqlzoo.md

 ```
 You need the condition population>0 in the sub-query as some countries have null for population.
 ## We can refer to values in the outer SELECT within the inner SELECT.
+## correlated subqueries
+	A correlated subquery works like a nested loop: the subquery only has access to rows related to a single record at a time in the outer query.<br/>
+	One way to interpret the line in the WHERE clause that references the two table is “… where the correlated values are the same”.